ELF-Lab/OjibweMorph/xfst/README.md

 | o           | we       |
 | oo          | oo       |

 Based on examples from the dictionary, it seems like Border Lakes belongs into Pattern 1.
+Right now this is the only versio  of initial change being modelled.

 There is also a class of exceptions.
 Stems/roots that begin with "dan", "das", dash", and "daa" instead add a prefix "en".
 For example, *daso-biboonagizid* "if s/he is a certain number of years old" goes to *endaso-biboonagizid* "one who is a certain number of years old" under initial change.
 There are, also, exceptions to these exceptions.
 For example the tense preverb "daa-" instead appears as "ge-" under initial change, not "endaa-".

+_irrChCnj_: If the string immediately to the right of the changed conjunct prefix begins with begin with "dan", "das", dash", or "daa" (excluding the preverb "daa-"), then add "en-" instead of the usualy initial change ablaut.

 The above description is adapted from here: https://ojibwegrammar.langsci.wisc.edu/Grammar/InflMorphology/InitialChange.htm.
 Discussion can also be found in Valentine (2001, p.
 156).